lab596/SonicLink/docs/concurrency.md

 # Concurrency in SonicLink

-## 1. **Lost Update**
+## 1. **Phantom Read On Upvote**

 ### Scenario

-Two users try to upvote the same tag at the same time.
-Both read the current upvote count, increment it, and write back the result.
-Without concurrency control, one update is lost.
+One user is attempting to retieve their tags and its number of upvotes while another user is attempting to upvote said tag.
+If user one reads the number of rows from the `user_tags_upvotes` table, but then process T1 gets switched to user two who upvotes that tag.
+Rerunning the read of `user_tags_upvotes` in T1 will be a different reseult.
+Without concurrency control, the tag upvotes are inconsistent.

 ### Sequence Diagram